ome/ome-files-cpp/docs/sphinx/conversion.rst

 release to match the behavior of the Java reader; in practice there is no difference in the pixel ordering since interleaving is irrelevant when there is only one sample per pixel.

+To obtain the Java TIFF reader behavior in C++, i.e. to obtain non-interleaved pixel data, create a :cpp:class:`VariantPixelBuffer` with the desired pixel type and interleaving (use the :cpp:func:`PixelBufferBase::make_storage_order` helper method to create the dimension order without interleaving), and then assign the buffer filled by :cpp:func:`FormatRead::openBytes` to this buffer; the data will be transparently converted to the desired ordering on assignment.